mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > hhc://trail.hhc/trail/?difficulty=0&distance=317&money=5000&pace=0&curmonth=7&curday=4&reindeer=2&runners=2&ammo=96&meds=20&food=376&name0=Emmanuel&health0=100&cond0=0&causeofdeath0=&deathday0=0&deathmonth0=0&name1=Vlad&health1=100&cond1=0&causeofdeath1=&deathday1=0&deathmonth1=0&name2=Michael&health2=100&cond2=0&causeofdeath2=&deathday2=0&deathmonth2=0&name3=John&health3=100&cond3=2&causeofdeath3=&deathday3=0&deathmonth3=0

 Interesting.
-The current "situation" seems to be encoded directly in the URL.
+The current state of the game seems to be encoded directly in the URL.
 What happens if we update the value of parameter `distance` to 7999 (instead of 317) ?
 We're now 1 mile away from Kringlecon, and our resources are still exactly the same.
 We just need to press "Go" one last time to pass the finish line and complete the game.

 ## Kent Tinseltooth